alidasdan/fibonacci-number-algorithms/README.md

 ## HOW TO TEST

 Type 'utest.sh'.
 Since each algorithm 'fibN' implemented in 'ad_fibN.py' tests itself.
-It should 'success' for each algorithm.
+It should 'success' for test, one per line.

 ## DOC/ DIRECTORY